-In summary for generic q and for emission absorption processes we get a double pole for k=k' that can interfere with a disconnected diagram where the photon is not interacting.
-For $q^2=0$ we have a double pole on the kinematical sub manifold defined by k-k'=q that leads, for fixed q and after integration over k, to a collinear divergence that don't interfere with disconnected diagrams where the photon is not interacting.
-Thus we have obtained an additional collinear divergent contribution from the KLN-theorem (1), which is not canceled by any known loop factors.
+In summary for generic q and for emission absorption processes we get a double pole for k = k' that can interfere with a disconnected diagram where the photon is not interacting.
+For $q^2 = 0$ we have a double pole on the kinematical sub manifold defined by k - k' = q that leads, for fixed qand after integration over k, to a collinear divergence that don't interfere with disconnected diagrams where the photon is not interacting.
+Thus once we constraint the KLN sum by the forward condition p = p' we have obtained an additional collinear divergent contribution which is not canceled by any known loop factor.
 We will refer to this contributions as a KLN anomaly.